vivshaw/zettel/pages/coordinate systems.md

+---
-tags:: math, robotics, engineering, kinematics
+tags: math, robotics, engineering, kinematics
+---

 - we care about both:
 	- **translation** (positioning the object within the space)